 Employment may not begin until the semester for which the graduate student is accepted into a degree-producing program.
 Recipients must enroll in at least six graduate credits and must remain in good academic standing.

+These positions are competitive and contingent on funding.
 Financial need is not a consideration in the selection process.
-These awards are competitive.

 Employment as a graduate assistant may be contingent upon the successful outcome of a criminal background check.
 When required, a graduate assistant may not begin employment until this background check has been completed.

 In compliance with the Wisconsin Fair Employment Act, the University does not discriminate on the basis of arrest or conviction record.

 For more information about graduate assistants, please see the Handbook & Policy Manual.

 .50 FTE (20 hours/week): $10,422

 .3375 FTE (13.5 hours/week): $7,035

 .25 FTE (10 hours/week): $5,211